EngincanV/markdown-emoji-vscode/README.md

-# markdown-emoji README
+# markdown-emoji-snippets

-markdown-emoji helps you easily add emojis into your file.
+markdown-emoji-snippets helps you easily add emojis into your file.
 You can use these emojis in JS, TS, Markdown, CSharp, PHP and Python (for now).

 ## Usage

 You can download the extension from 👉 //TODO: extension marketplace url!!!

 Then, start typing `::<emoji-name>` and add the emoji into your file.
 That's it!

-> You can see the emoji list, by expanding the *Emojis* section.

 <details>
 <summary><strong>Emojis</strong></summary>